cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/05_architecture.md

 A lighthouse tracks network nodes, directing their traffic.
 When two nodes want to communicate with each other, a lighthouse finds the fastest route for them, allowing them to communicate directly.
 There is no central server creating traffic bottlenecks as with traditional VPN solutions.

 {: .note }
-> Shieldoo automatically deploys lighthouses for you.
+> Shieldoo Secure Network automatically deploys lighthouses for you.

 ## Telemetry and Security Logs